 Katherine Mansfield, BA (Swansea), MA (Bristol) PhD (Cardiff) recently completed her PhD on ‘Sensationalising the New Woman: Crossing the Boundaries between Sensation and New Woman literature, 1859–1901’.
 The project explores the relationship between Sensation and New Woman fiction to investigate the extent to which Sensation literature is a forerunner to the early development of the New Woman novel; and consequently how the two genres blur, or cross, temporal and conceptual boundaries.
 Her research interests are in Victorian literature and culture, particularly popular and late Victorian fiction; women’s writing; gender studies; and the rediscovery of forgotten writers and novels.

-Professor David Skilton, MA MLitt (Cantab) is Research Professor in English Literature at Cardiff University, and was Director of CEIR between 2004 and 2008.
+David Skilton, MA MLitt (Cantab) is Emeritus Professor of English Literature at Cardiff University, and was Director of CEIR between 2004 and 2008.
 He is the author of numerous articles and books on Victorian literature, among them Anthony Trollope and his Contemporaries (1972, 1996) and Defoe to the Victorians: Two Centuries of the English Novel (1985).
 He was General Editor of the Complete Novels of Anthony Trollope (1988–2000) and editor of the Penguin Classics edition of Trollope’s An Autobiography (1996), and is co-editor of the Journal of Illustration Studies.
 His research focuses on Anthony Trollope, illustration studies, Victorian literature, the art and literature of London, and the literary representation of ruins.